A peek at the new chip - is it worth it?

 The M1 Is About More Than Performance

 The M1 addresses both of these issues.
 ARM processors are designed to do more work with less power.
 Which translates to longer battery life and less heat.
 The M1 is so good at this that Apple has not put any fans on the M1 Macbook Air at all.
-Which means it’s name is now just a little ironic.
+This means its name is now just a little ironic.

 It’s also worth noting that the M1 Macbook Air, despite having the same chip as the Pro, won’t perform to the same level.
 That’s thanks to the passive cooling solution Apple is using.
 This restricts how hard the M1 can push itself.
 So don’t expect the M1 in the Air to be as fast as an air-cooled i7 processor running a sustained load!